Lifebogger presents the Full Story of a Football Manager best known by the Nickname; ‘Raf’.

-Rafa Benitez Childhood Story Plus Untold Biography Facts: Achieving his Childhood Dream
+Rafa Benitez Biography Facts – Achieving his Childhood Dream:

-While he was working at the ‘Abasota Gym’ in Madrid, he met my wife Montse.
+While he was working at the ‘Abasota Gym’ in Madrid, Rafa met his wife, Montse.
 They married in 1998 and are still together.

 They have two daughters, Claudia and Agata.

-Rafa Benitez Childhood Story Plus Untold Biography Facts: Wasn’t all about Football
+Rafa Benitez Untold Bio – Wasn’t all about Football:

 Naturally, his degree was known to be in Physical Education, which he studied at the INEF in Madrid.